angusgraham/book/src/ch01-03-hello-cargo.md

 > use a different version control system or no version control system by using
 > the `--vcs` flag.
 Run `cargo new --help` to see the available options.

-Open *Cargo.toml* in your text editor of choice.
+Open *Cargo.toml*.
 It should look similar to the code in Listing 1-2.

 <span class="filename">Filename: Cargo.toml</span>